Economics is the study of how people choose to use resources.

 Degree Requirements & Honors

 This page lists the requirements for students seeking an undergraduate concentration in economics.
-For more detailed listings of course requirements please go to the CASL Advising and Records website or talk to your Economics advisor.
+For more detailed listings of course requirements please go to the CASL Advising and Academic Success website or talk to your Economics advisor.

 - All students must complete the basic curriculum of ECON 201, 202, 301, 302, and 305.
 Only one of the 300-level courses can be transferred to UM-Dearborn.

-- You must take a specific math course before taking these courses (see CASL Advising and Records link above for specifics).
+- You must take a specific math course before taking these courses (see the CASL Advising and Academic Success website for specifics).

 - You must also take five other courses in economics; at least one must be at the 4000 level.

 - You must also take 6 credits in cognate courses (courses outside of Economics) that you select from a specified list of courses in subjects like accounting, computer & information science, computer & computational mathematics, political science, history, or sociology.
-Internships and independent study courses may not be used to satisfy the cognate requirement. (see CASL Advising and Records link above or speak to your Economics advisor for specific courses).
+Internships and independent study courses may not be used to satisfy the cognate requirement. (see the CASL Advising and Academic Success website or speak to your Economics advisor for specific courses).

 - A minor or area of focus consists of 12 credits in upper-division (300, 400, 4000-level) Economics courses.
 ECON 398 may not be used to satisfy this requirement.